 The Andalusian city of Jerez de la Frontera is the capital of sherry.
 Take a tour of one or more of the city’s many bodegas, get an inside look at production and taste the Spanish national drink.

 In the sherry capital, Jerez de la Frontera, sherry bodegas are dotted like dots on a flamenco dress.
-These bodegas, not to be confused with taverns, produce deliciously fragrant sherry for every dish and taste.
+These bodegas, not to be confused with bars, produce deliciously fragrant sherry for every dish and taste.

 Jerez, which is of Arabic origin, is the Spanish word for sherry, and Jerez de la Frontera (usually just called Jerez) is located in the Spanish sherry triangle between the towns of Jerez, Sancúlar and El Puerto de Santa Maria.
 Only the golden moor wine from this area can be called sherry, and the sherry trade association keeps tight control over both the planting of vines, production and ageing.

-The triangle has made Andalusia famous for the sherry that, due to the unique microclimate, has been produced for over 3000 years.
+The triangle has made Andalusia famous for the sherry that, due to its unique microclimate, has been produced for over 3000 years.
 There are around 60 sherry bodegas in the region, 25 of which are in Jerez.

 Here are three bodegas worth checking out.
 See how the sherry is produced and aged in the “cathedrals” and taste the delectable drops in the “sacristy”.